Are loot boxes turning video games into slot machines?

 Many industry analysts and psychologists agree that loot boxes and casino gambling use comparable tactics.

-"I personally would argue that they are a form of gambling," said Betsy Bray, games researcher and editor of First Person Scholar.
+"I personally would argue that they are a form of gambling," said Betsy Brey, games researcher and editor of First Person Scholar.
 "It very much plays into the gambler's fallacy: 'Well, I've been unlucky 10 times, so maybe on the 11th time, the chances have to be in my favour soon.'"

 Gabe Zichermann, an expert in gamification and people's addiction to technology, said loot boxes use "operant conditioning," doling out the most coveted rewards at irregular intervals, preventing us from recognizing a pattern.